PreschoolKindergartenFirst Grade

 - Mrs. Gable, Kindergarten Teacher, 22 years of experience

-A Whizki workbook is designed to be a focus-building tool.
+A Whizki workbook is built to help children practice focus.
 The instructions are clear and visual.
-The activities, whether it's one of our reading comprehension exercises or a 'spot the difference' game, are designed to have a clear beginning and a satisfying end.
-Led by our playful hedgehog mascot, each page is an invitation to tune out the noise and tune into a single, rewarding task.
-Our strict 'no digital downloads, printed workbooks only' philosophy is a core part of this.
-We believe in providing a sanctuary from the very digital fog we're trying to clear.
+The activities, whether it’s one of our reading comprehension exercises or a “spot the difference” game, are designed with a clear beginning and a satisfying end.
+Guided by our playful hedgehog mascot, each page invites the child to tune out the noise and tune into one rewarding task.
+And yes, our strict “no digital downloads, printed workbooks only” approach matters.
+It’s part of creating a sanctuary from the same digital fog you’re working to clear.
+If you’re also wondering why “boredom” can actually be a helpful teacher, this sibling guide is a great place to start: Why "Boredom" is the Ultimate Screen-Free Teacher.

 Finding Your Family's 'Offline' Rhythm

-Reclaiming your child's focus is not another chore to add to your list.
-It's an invitation to slow down, connect, and engage with your child on a deeper level.
-It's about choosing connection over distraction.
-It won’t happen overnight.
+Reclaiming your child’s focus is not just another chore to cram into your day.
+It’s an invitation to slow down, connect, and engage with your child in a deeper way.
+It’s choosing connection over distraction.
+And it won’t flip overnight.
 It starts with one puzzle.
 One board game.
 One walk outside without a device in hand.
 One quiet moment together with a workbook.

-You are the guardian of your child's attention.
-By intentionally cultivating these offline skills, you are giving them a foundational gift that will serve them for the rest of their academic and personal lives.
-You are teaching them how to find the magic in the real world.
-And that is a superpower worth building.
+You are the guardian of your child’s attention.
+When you practice these offline focus skills on purpose, you’re giving a foundational gift that will support learning and self-control for years.
+You’re teaching your child how to find the magic in the real world.
+And that is a real superpower worth building.

 Frequently asked questions